Ayodhya verdict: Section 144 imposed in Mumbai, internet shut down in parts of UP and Rajasthan

 Singh said 31 “sensitive districts” had been identified, including Agra, Aligarh, Meerut, Moradabad, Lucknow, Varanasi, Prayagraj, Gorakhpur.

-Internet was also shut down in Rajasthan’s Jaipur commissionerate and Bharatpur district.
-Section 144 has been imposed in Jaipur, and police personnel have been deployed in sensitive areas.
-Around 1.5 lakh police officials were asked to remain alert in the state.
+Internet was also shut down in Rajasthan’s Jaipur commissionerate.
+Section 144 has been imposed in the city, and police personnel have been deployed to sensitive areas.
+Around 1.5 lakh police officials in the state have been asked to remain alert.

 “Social media is being monitored,” said Police Commissioner Anand Shrivastav in Jaipur.
 “WhatsApp groups spreading hate messages have been identified and are being deleted.”
-He said that action would be taken against those spreading hateful messages, urging people not to be influenced by rumours.
+He said that action would be taken against those spreading hateful messages, and urged people not to be influenced by rumours.

-Mobile internet services in Bharatpur district were suspended till 6 am on Sunday in anticipation of the judgement.
+Mobile internet services in Bharatpur district have been suspended till 6 am on Sunday in anticipation of the judgement.

 In Delhi, security outside the residences of the five judges on the Constitution Bench was stepped up ahead of the verdict.
 Apart from Gogoi, the other members of the Bench are Justices SA Bobde, DY Chandrachud, Ashok Bhushan and S Abdul Nazeer.